 You define spectral windows individually for each baseband using either the Add Spectral Window Centred on a Spectral Line or the Add Spectral Window Manually buttons.
-The first option brings up the Spectral Line Selector tool (see Fig. 5), which allows you to search an extensive database for popular transitions based on species, ALMA Band, sky frequency, maximum upper-state energy or molecules detected in a variety of astronomical sources.
-Simply select the transition you want, press Add to Selected Transitions, and a spectral window with a central frequency corresponding to the transition will be created.
+The first option brings up the Spectral Line Selector tool (see Fig. 4) which allows you to search an extensive database (The Splatalogue - https://splatalogue.online) for popular transitions based on species, ALMA Band, sky frequency, maximum upper-state energy or molecules detected in a variety of astronomical sources.
+Simply select the transition you want, press Add to spectral window list and a spectral window centred on the transition will be created upon closing the tool.
 The second option Add Spectral Window Manually allows you to manually enter a spectral window central frequency.
 Conversion between rest and sky frequencies is automatically performed based on the source velocities defined in Section 5.